 Your Pohutukawa II shares are currently paid to 62 cps.
 In December 2014 we advised shareholders that your capital commitment would be reduced from \$1 per share to 80 cps.
-There are no further calls envisaged in the medium term, although this is reviewable.
+There are no further calls at present.

 Secondary Market

 Craigs Investment Partners facilitates a secondary market for your Pohutukawa II shares, and details are available on the Pohutukawa website www.pohutukawafund.co.nz